Try this delicious and hearty Sopas (Filipino Chicken Noodle Soup) recipe that will surely keep you warm and fit during

 - salt or more

-- Boil chicken breast in 3 cups water.
-Once cooked, remove from the stock and cut meat into smaller pieces.
+- Boil chicken breast in 4 cups water with a little salt.
+Once cooked, remove from the stock and shred meat into smaller pieces using two forks.

-- In a deep pan, sauté garlic and onion in butter until tender.
+- In a pot, sauté garlic and onion in butter until tender.
 Add the chicken meat and noodles and cook for 5 minutes stirring from time to time to avoid burning the noodles.

-- Add the chicken stock to the pan and cover.
+- Add the chicken stock to the pot and cover.
 Once it starts to boil add carrots, bell pepper, and celery and cover again.

 - Once the noodle is cooked al dente, add the milk and sausage.
 Add more salt and pepper if needed.
 Let it simmer for a few more minutes until the noodles are completely cooked and soup starts to thicken.
 Add water or milk if soup becomes too thick.